inanna-malick/tracing-honeycomb/README.md

 ### Testing

-Since `current_trace_ctx` and `record_on_current_span` can be expected to return `Ok` as long as some `TelemetryLayer` has been registered as part of the layer/subscriber stack and the current span is active, it's valid to `.expect` them to always succeed & to panic if they do not.
+Since `TraceCtx::current_trace_ctx` and `TraceCtx::record_on_current_span` can be expected to return `Ok` as long as some `TelemetryLayer` has been registered as part of the layer/subscriber stack and the current span is active, it's valid to `.expect` them to always succeed & to panic if they do not.
 This library provides a `BlackholeTelemetry` instance for this case, so you can exercise code that uses trace ctxs in tests without publishing telemetry to any backend.
 Use as:

 ```rust
 let telemetry_layer = TelemetryLayer::new(